-• When the ball is in play at the opposite side, is it a foul if the goalkeeper leaves his area?
+When the ball is in play at the opposite side, is it a foul if the goalkeeper leaves his area?

 No, it's only considered a foul if he/ she participates actively in the match, either physically or verbally, when he is outside his goalkeeper's area.
-If he guides a team mate that is outside the goalkeeper's third in a way that interferes in the match, play would not be stopped, the goalkeeper will be warned, and if he continues in that way he will be sanction with a yellow card.
-No personal foul will be awarded to him.